 In late 1852, he lost his ranch near French Camp, California to creditors, and headed into the Sierra Nevada mountains to earn his living by trapping.
-By this time, he was calling himself James Capen Adams.
+Around this time, he was calling himself James Capen Adams.

 With the help of the local Miwok Indians, Adams built a cabin and stable a few miles away from present-day Pinecrest, California.
 In addition to trapping and hunting, he also made buckskin clothing, moccasins, harnesses, pack saddles, and snowshoes.
 By this time, he was 40-years-old and was described as already having long gray hair, a snowy white beard, was of average height but muscular and wiry, and wearing full-dress buckskins.

 From the Sierra Mountains, Adams made a number of excursions away from his camp.
-In 1853, he traveled to Washington Territory, where he caught female grizzly bear cub that was about a year old.
+In 1853, he traveled to Washington Territory, where he caught a female grizzly bear cub that was about a year old.
 Naming her Lady Washington, he was able to train her to follow him, carry a pack, pull a sled, and eventually, she even allowed John to ride on her back.

 In 1854, he and several hunting companions traveled to the Rocky Mountains as far as Fort Bridger, Wyoming.
 They sold meat, hides, and some live animals to the emigrants along the Oregon Trail.
-At the end of that same year, he trapped a 1,500 pound grizzly bear in the Sierras.
+At the end of that same year, he trapped a 1,500-pound grizzly bear in the Sierra.
 One of the largest grizzlies ever captured alive, he named the beast Samson.
 He also retrieved a pair of two-week-old male grizzly cubs from the den of their mother near Yosemite Valley, naming one of them Benjamin Franklin.

-In the spring of 1855, while on a hunting trip in the Sierras, the bear cub, Benjamin Franklin, would save John’s life when a mother grizzly attacked Adams.
-The she-bear knocked his rifle from his hands, tore his scalp loose and dented his skull in one powerful swipe and bit into his neck.
+In the spring of 1855, while on a hunting trip in the Sierra, the bear cub, Benjamin Franklin, would save John’s life when a mother grizzly attacked Adams.
+The she-bear knocked his rifle from his hands, tore his scalp loose and dented his skull in one powerful swipe, and bit into his neck.
 Then, Ben Franklin, Adams’ “tame” grizzly, distracted the she-bear with a bite to her haunch and Adams climbed a tree.
 He was soon able to retrieve his rifle and killed the bear.
 Adams then returned to his camp, where it took him almost a month to recover.
-John and his bear, Ben, would both bare the scars of that attack the rest of their lives.
+John and his bear, Ben, would both bear the scars of that attack the rest of their lives.